firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/diy-battery-sourcing-and-welding.md

 - **Respect kWeld lead lengths:** A 1.2 kA overcurrent alarm traced back to using the wrong cable length—swapping to the recommended leads cleared the fault—so keep probe wiring within spec before blaming the control board.【F:data/vesc_help_group/text_slices/input_part009.txt†L1489-L1495】
 - **Harness strain relief:** Use deck plates or external mounts to keep relocated controllers from stressing phase leads and QS8 connectors during pack swaps.[^8][^9]
 - **Wrap and isolate cells:** Heat-shrink each 21700, add Kapton plus wax/fish-paper between parallels, sheath the finished pack in epoxy board and giant heat-shrink, and add a cradle strap so it slides in/out without scuffing the deck.【F:data/vesc_help_group/text_slices/input_part001.txt†L8927-L8933】
+- **Stop short of 100 % and insulate glued packs.** Leaving the final few percent uncharged extends life, and dense bricks need fish paper or tape added during gluing so abrasion and heat do not chew through wraps.【F:knowledge/notes/all_part01_review.md†L363-L363】
 - **Balance lead soldering:** Flow ~0.5 s of 400 °C heat with solder paste so the copper strip soaks the thermal load—short pulses keep cells cool while locking balance wires into the copper bus.【F:data/vesc_help_group/text_slices/input_part001.txt†L8874-L8897】
 - **Telemetry cross-checks:** Pair CAN smart BMS data with VESC logs to validate current draw and spot calibration drift in shunt-based readings.[^7]
 - **Stay in the longevity window:** Artem keeps commuter packs between roughly 20 % and 85 % (≈3.6–4.1 V/cell) and under 40–45 °C; sag beyond ~3 V or repeated 70 °C peaks can cut lifespan to ~400 cycles.【F:knowledge/notes/input_part001_review.md†L698-L699】